 3.2 miles roundtrip

 Looking for a bit more of a challenge?
-Consider the Airport Mesa Trail, boasting some of the best views in all of Sedona–truly!
+Consider the Sedona Airport Loop (Airport Mesa Trail), boasting some of the best views in all of Sedona–truly!

 It’s one of my favorite hikes in Sedona.
-It’s not too difficult, and the payoff is huge with stunning views of the red rocks skyline at sunset.
+It’s not too difficult, and the payoff is huge with epic views of the red-rock-speckled skyline at sunset.

 You’re going to see so much from here, including great vistas of Oak Creek (Bell Rock and Courthouse Butte) as well as West Sedona and Sedona (Cathedral Rock).
 I mean, look at those views!
 They almost remind me of a prehistoric time.